Prato class timetable, units and important dates - 4 April - 4 July 2018

 Block 3 - 4 June to 29 June 2018

-2. Students can take up to four units and these units can be taken from any block/s as long as they do not clash.
+3. Students can take up to four units and these units can be taken from any block/s as long as they do not clash.
 Students will need to request permission from the Prato Convenor to enrol in four units.

 4. Do not book flights or accommodation until further advised.

 5. Units remain subject to change due to unforeseen circumstances.